Paul McCartney Fast Facts

 March 2007 - Becomes the first artist to sign with Starbucks' new music label, Hear Music.

-June 3, 2010 - Accepts the Library of Congress Gershwin Prize for Popular Song from President Obama in the East Room of the White House.
-During the evening McCartney performs the song "Michelle" for Mrs. Michelle Obama.
+June 3, 2010 - Accepts the Library of Congress Gershwin Prize for Popular Song from President Barack Obama in the East Room of the White House.
+During the evening McCartney performs the song "Michelle" for First Lady Michelle Obama.

 September 22, 2010 - HP and McCartney Productions Limited (MPL) announce an agreement to digitize and deliver McCartney's library via a private cloud.